kz882/gym/README.md

 ### New Features regarding Reward Function

 * Easy to modify the reward function
+* Configure how long the car can be outside track before restarting env
+* Now the reaward function takes into account:

+	* Obstacles
+	* (in next versions) The lane in which the car is.
+	* (in next versions) The speed of the car.

 ### New Features regarding Agent (i.e. car)